japila-books/spark-sql-internals/docs/logical-operators/LogicalPlan.md

 `LogicalPlan` is an extension of the [QueryPlan](../catalyst/QueryPlan.md) abstraction for [logical operators](#implementations) to build a **logical query plan** (as a tree of logical operators).

-A logical query plan is a tree of [nodes](../catalyst/TreeNode.md) of logical operators that in turn can have (trees of) [Catalyst expressions](../expressions/Expression.md).
-In other words, there are _at least_ two trees at every level (operator).

 `LogicalPlan` is eventually resolved (_transformed_) to a [physical operator](../physical-operators/SparkPlan.md).

 ## Implementations